Diversify Your Revenue with Email

 1) Grow your audience by growing your email list.

 Email is a powerful thing.
 It’s your direct link to reach your readers indefinitely, it allows you to reach members of your audience individually without relying on algorithms, and it’s an effective way to build those ever-important audience relationships.
+That’s why email forms the core of successful audience development programs.

 That’s why, despite the relative lack of attention from tech buyers in the Publishing Executive survey, email list growth is a critical first step towards a successful business model.
 By placing capture widgets in and around their content, publishers can grow their email lists quickly and organically.

 These widgets don’t have to detract from the user experience to be effective.
-In fact, smart capture strategies allow publishers to cater to users with contextual newsletter offerings without being intrusive.
+In fact, active capture strategies allow publishers to cater to users with contextual newsletter offerings without being intrusive.
 PostUp’s audience development experts have found that these dynamic capture widgets are 500% more effective than static email forms.
 With a renewed focus on email capture, you can grow your list of potential subscribers, buyers, or attendees — and in turn, sustain your diversified business model.

 2) Maximize individual engagement with multiple signups.